 Below are the planned events for the current semester.
-Some of our past events can be found here.
+View some of our past events here.

 Taylor Series is a colloquium series focused on careers, internships, and research for students in mathematics & the sciences.
 The events for this semester are listed below.
 For more information about the Taylor Series, please contact Professor Jennifer Nordstrom (email@example.com).

 1) Math Modeling and Math Research

 Big Data and the Stock Market, William Shannon